Everyone has a financial regret — whether it's a trendy jacket you wore all of three times, or defaulting on a loan that hurt your credit score.

-My Aha!
-Moment: Realizing My 'Little' Splurges Cost More Than My Car
+My 'Little' Splurges Cost More Than My Car

 Kathryn Jones, 34, head of product development for a startup, Boston

-Meanwhile, my new husband, Evan, was in a better financial state.
+My new husband, Evan, was in a better financial state.
 The fact that we were now going to be sharing bank accounts and money decisions motivated me to finally get my debt situation in check.

 I picked up a personal finance audiobook some coworkers recommended and started following the advice.
 The first order of business was to track my spending.
-Talk about an ‘aha!’ moment.
 After going through six months of debit and credit card statements, I realized that the amount of money I spent each month on "extras" like candles, dish towels, daily coffees and beauty products was more than my $300 car payment.
 The amount I spent on buying gifts for people was double that.
 Meanwhile, what I was putting toward savings and paying off debt was only a fraction of my spending.

-My Aha!
-Moment: When My Poor Credit Score Cost Me a Dream Home
+My Poor Credit Score Cost Me a Dream Home

 Marc Renson, 46, restaurant owner and chef, Schenectady, New York